 Imaging examinations

-A 7.5 cm × 7.2 cm soft tissue mass in the right lung upper lobe and adjacent superior mediastinum was seen by CT.
+A 7.5 cm × 7.2 cm soft tissue mass in the right lung upper lobe and adjacent superior mediastinum was observed by CT.
 The boundary of the soft tissue was clear, and there was significant inhomogeneous enhancement after enhanced CT (Figures 1 and 2).
 Numbers of enlarged lymph nodes were found in the mediastinum.
 The largest lymph node diameter was 1.4 cm.
-There were calcified nodules in the right middle lobe and subpleural nodules in the left upper lobe.
+There were calcified nodules in the right middle lobe, and subpleural nodules in the left upper lobe.
 Abdominal magnetic resonance imaging, including the liver, gallbladder, pancreas and spleen, and double kidney B ultrasound did not show any occupying lesions.

 FINAL DIAGNOSIS